lucc/khard/doc/source/commandline.rst

    khard new --vcard-version=4.0 [-a "address book name"]

-For a more permanent solution you may set the preferred_version parameter in the vcard section of the khard config file (see misc/khard/khard.conf.example for more details).
+For a more permanent solution you may set the preferred_version parameter in the vcard section of the khard config file (see the :download:`example config file <examples/khard.conf.example>` for more details).
 But beware, that khard cannot convert already existing contacts from version 3.0 to 4.0.
 Therefore this setting is not applicable to the modify action.

 Edit contacts